Exploring the amazing Trolltunga

 Only hike in the summer season

-Trolltunga hiking season is from June to September.
+Trolltunga hiking season is from 15th. of June to 15th.
+September.
 During the dry summer months, it is considered safe for visitors to make the journey without a guided tour by an expert.
 And during the winter months?
 Only recommended with Professional local guides.
 Avoid the summer crowds and go on a safe guided snowshoes adventure.

 Never underestimate the weather

 You should know that Trolltunga weather can rapidly change.
 It’s part of its charm!
 Check the weather forecast the day before your hike so that you know what to expect and prepare for all weather conditions.

 Use proper hiking equipment